Flirting with Disaster (film): Plot

 While the others are upstairs, the drugged Paul tries to arrest Richard and Mary, but Lonnie knocks him out with a frying pan.
 The three Schlichtings attempt to escape and decide to take Mel's car, hiding their supply of acid in the trunk.
 Ed and Pearl unexpectedly arrive, in their identical car, but then change their minds and decide to leave, taking the wrong car.
 When they change their minds again and make a blind U-turn on the nearly deserted highway, Mel's two sets of parents crash.
 Ed and Pearl are arrested while the Schlichtings escape to Mexico.

 As morning arrives, not realizing what has happened, Mel and Nancy agree to name the baby Garcia, after Jerry Garcia.
 Called to the Sheriff's office to bail out Ed and Pearl, Mel refers to them as his parents, which they are surprised and happy to hear.
 Paul, Tony and Tina arrive, with Paul explaining the situation and getting Ed and Pearl released.

 A montage of each family's personal relationships – Mel and Nancy, Paul and Tony and their Tina-arranged adopted baby, Ed and Pearl, the three Schlichtings, and a very pregnant Tina – continues over the credits.
 Each family still have their troubles, but Mel and Nancy are happy together.

 Production

 Burt Reynolds was up for a role in the film, but Russell decided not to work with him after hearing he was abusive on the set of The Larry Sanders Show.
-After completing Flirting with Disaster, Josh Brolin and Patricia Arquette acted together again on the film Nightwatch (1997), which was also produced by Miramax.

 Reception

 Rotten Tomatoes rated the film at 88% based on 56 reviews.
 The site's consensus states: "Darkly funny, solidly cast, and surprisingly thoughtful, Flirting with Disaster proved David O. Russell's Spanking the Monkey was no fluke."
+Metacritic, which uses a weighted average, assigned the a score of 81 out of 100, based on 16 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Roger Ebert gave it three and a half stars saying that it had "the sort of headlong confidence the genre requires.
+Russell finds the strong central line all screwball begins with, the seemingly serious mission or quest, and then throws darts at a map of the United States as he creates his characters."